lanl/Tardigrade-examples/docs/software_installation.rst

 One may be able to locate this utility by executing :code:`which mpiexec` on the command line.

+The mpiexec command should only be necessary for parallelizing simulations run on systems without a job scheduler such as SLURM.
+For HPCs with SLURM, see the discussion in :ref:`serial_vs_parallel`.

 Add MPI to software configuration path
 ======================================

-Either using :code:`scons --config-software` or manually, add :code:`/path/to/mpiexec` to the :code:`config_software.py` entry for "mpi".
+Either using :code:`scons --config-software` or manually, add :code:`/path/to/mpiexec` to the :code:`config_software.yml` entry for "mpi".